enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 You might remember that your favorite country was "hardcoded" - so let's change it to use templates as well.

 #.
-Select the country and click "Edit".
+In the Content pane, select the country and click "Edit".
 #.
-In Live Edit view, select the entire page (if you select the part first, simply click "parent" twice to select the page).
+In Live Edit view, click on the page.
+A box should appear with the name of the country.
+If the word "country" appears in the box then
+   you have selected the part.
+In that case, click the "Parent" button twice.
 #.
-Open the context panel (top right in toolbar), and select "Automatic" from the Page Template selector.
+Open the context panel (cog button in the toolbar) and select "Automatic" from under the "Renderer" label.
+(It's under the "Inspect" tab)
 #.
-Save
+Save draft and close the tab.

-You can at any time select another Page template, or even customize the presentation of a single item.
+You can at any time select another Page template, or even customize the presentation of a single content.

 Country List
 ============